GuodingChen/iHydroSlide3D/Manual.md

-# PHyL v1.0
+# iHydroSlide3D
-#### What is PHyL v1.0?
+#### What is iHydroSlide3D software?

-PHyL is an open-source, **p**arallelized, and modular modeling software for regional **hy**drologic processes and **l**andslides simulation and prediction.
-The PHyL mainly includes the following modules: (i) a distributed hydrological model (CREST); (ii) a regional 3D slope stability model; and (iii) a soil moisture downscaling (SMD) method.
+iHydroSlide3D v1.1 is an open-source, parallelized, and modular modeling software for regional hydrologic processes and landslides simulation and prediction.
+The iHydroSlide3D mainly includes the following modules: (i) a distributed hydrological model (CREST); (ii) a regional 3D slope stability model; and (iii) a soil moisture downscaling (SMD) method.
 Parallel computational technique is applied for both hydrological and slope-stability modeling modules, which is further seamlessly coupled by the SMD method.
 An advanced storage method, visualization, and validation processes are designed to improve the post-processing of the simulation results.
-PHyL is therefore an advanced and user-friendly tool for regional flood-landslide disaster forecasting.
+The iHydroSlide3D is an advanced and user-friendly tool for regional flood-landslide disaster forecasting.
+#### Version

+Current version: v1.1

+Note:  *iHydroSlide3D v1.1* is functionally identical to *PHyL v1.0* (Chen et al., 2024), which was developed as an enhanced version of *iHydroSlide3D v1.0*, primarily improving high-performance computing (HPC) capabilities.
+Although *PHyL v1.0* was publicly released, we have decided to discontinue that name.
+All future updates and releases will continue under the name *iHydroSlide3D*, which is already well established and widely recognized in the open-source community.

 #### Main characteristics